 Clean up your Shack!
 The 31-mix "Problem-Solver" makes a great mains filter for taming household "crud" as well as an ad-hoc RF choke on coaxial cables for your portable kit.
 Check out the product page for details on how to use this as an effective mains filter for your Shack.

-Got a New Radio?
-Grab our FREE UK Repeater (and EchoLink) CSV file (updated 8th July) for CHIRP which you can use as a starting block to load memories into your radio.
-Simple "read" from your radio first, then open our file in a new CHIRP "tab", and paste the memories into your radio's "tab" and then re-upload back to the radio.
+Radio Programming - Grab our FREE UK Repeater (and EchoLink) CSV file for CHIRP which you can use as a starting block to load memories into most VHF+UHF radios.